agardnerIT/site/_posts/2019/2019-11-03-serverless-implications.md

 categories: [web performance, serverless]
 ---

 As I have [previously mentioned](/why-blog-serverless), I recently moved this site to GitHub Pages.
-Let's investigate the performance impacts of that decision.
+The post will investigate the performance impacts of that decision.

 ## Reliability
 Using Wikipedia as a reference, reliability is defined as the "probability that a system will produce correct outputs".